 Ann was very kind to wash it for us.
 First, she massaged it with salt and then rinsed it with cold water.

 I was doing a less labour-intensive job during our intense Thai cooking class, such as washing and peeling prawns and chopping vegetables.
 But Charlie was employed as a butcher and learned how to properly chop up a whole chicken, Look at that massive knife!
 I think he rather enjoyed it.

 In the process, Ann prepared special large plates for each dish where we placed the peeled and chopped ingredients.
 That way we could clearly see what goes into each dish, which was great.
 You can see the peeled pink egg in the picture below.

 Ann also prepared little dishes with various condiments such as fish sauce, vinegar, salt, palm sugar, coconut milk, dried shrimp, cumin and lots of other spices.

 Never mind the hunger, cooking the dishes was a sheer joy.
-Adding the colourful ingredients to a pot, mixing them with coconut milk, spices and palm sugar and making them into a Thai fusion was an incredible experience.
+Adding colourful ingredients to a pot, mixing them with coconut milk, spices, and palm sugar and making them into a Thai fusion was an incredible experience.

-We really enjoyed it and were really proud of each dish.
-My Thai green curry tasted completely different from the curry I used to make at home back in London, from the ready made shop-bought paste.
+We really enjoyed it and were proud of each dish.
+My Thai green curry tasted completely different from the curry I used to make at home back in London, from the ready-made shop-bought paste.

-Another great bit in this full on Thai cooking class was learning the process of making sweet sticky rice, my favourite dessert.
-The fun part was going to the garden and cutting a giant palm tree leaf for wrapping up my sweet treats.
+Another great bit in this full-on Thai cooking class was learning the process of making sweet sticky rice, my favourite dessert.
+The fun part was going to the garden and cutting a giant palm tree leaf to wrap up my sweet treats.